Dakkaron/MinimalSPORTVoltmeter/README.md

 ## Software
 You can either use the ready-build hex files avalable in the [hex](https://github.com/Dakkaron/MinimalSPORTVoltmeter/tree/master/hex) folder or you can build it yourself.
 To build it you first need to download pawelsky's amazing FrSky S-Port telemetry library from [here](https://www.rcgroups.com/forums/showthread.php?2245978-FrSky-S-Port-telemetry-library-easy-to-use-and-configurable) and put it into your Arduino-library folder.
 Then open up SPortVoltmeter.ino in Arduino and compile it.

+## Special thanks
+The biggest part of the work on this was done by pawelsky who made the FrSky S-Port telemetry library.
+It pretty much took all the hard work from me and left me only to connect the pieces.
+This library is some pretty amazing work!